-Just two hours south of Dublin, Waterford is not just first on our list; it's also Ireland's first city.
+Just two hours south of Dublin, Waterford is first on our list.

-For a glimpse of the past, step inside 800 year old Reginald’s Tower, first built by the Vikings.
+For a glimpse of this amazing past, step inside Reginald’s Tower, first built by the Vikings.
 Rebuilt in the 12th century by Anglo-Normans, it's now a museum housing a vast selection of historical artefacts.

 While in Waterford, you could also pay a visit to the nearby House of Waterford Crystal.
 Some of the finest crystal in the world has been produced here since it was founded in 1947.

 🌊 GO OFF THE BEATEN PATH IN WATERFORD TO… The Copper Coast.
 Feel like getting out of town?
 Waterford is only a 30 minute drive from the spectacular Copper Coast, whose hidden coves and sea views rival those along the Wild Atlantic Way.

 🥯 EAT LIKE A WATERFORD LOCAL… Bite into a blaa.
 These softer-than-soft white bread rolls are unique to the county.
 Pair them with egg, sausages and bacon for a breakfast blaa.
 Or go ultra-simple with a wedge of creamy Irish butter.
 Legend has that blaas arrived with Norman invaders — or French Huguenots, depending on who you talk to — and never left.

 🍻 TRY THE LOCAL WATERFORD BREW...
 Metalman is the local independent brewery of choice.
 Dungarvan Brewing Company are located outside the city and also worth a try.